bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 Note: Make sure you don't forget to add back the `}` char to close the main method.

+Another important aside: For this workshop I didn't include any logging commands, but in practice they are of course very handy to have inside your Spark jobs for debugging and/or shipping off to services like Logstash.

 CHECKPOINT: Let's run the build command again just to make sure we didn't mistype anything.

 Run `./gradlew clean build` and  you should still see `BUILD SUCCESSFUL`